-In Figure 73: Action Set with Multiple Links on page 125, the filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
+In Figure 11: Action Set with Multiple Links, the filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
 In each link, you can apply one or more header transformations.
 A link with the header transformation applied is displayed in orange.
 When you mouse over the orange link, a detailed information about the alias and the type of transformation is displayed.

-Figure 73: Action Set with Multiple Links
+Figure 11: Action Set with Multiple Links